 They are the second-order and the fourth-order velocity moments of the distribution function in the $l$-direction at the time $t=t_k$.
 We have six objective functions in total.
 For the parameter $\alpha$ we use temperature values in the initial distribution function $\alpha=[T_x^0, T_y^0, T_z^0]$.
-We further refer to these gradients as $\frac{\partial T_l}{\partial T_p^0}$ and $\frac{\partial m4_l}{\partial T_p^0}$ respectively, $l,p\in\{x,y,z\}$, assuming they are 3$\times$3-component matrices each.
+We further refer to these gradients as $\frac{\partial T_l}{\partial T_p^0}$ and $\frac{\partial m4_l}{\partial T_p^0}$ respectively, $l,p\in\{x,y,z\}$.
 Here the dimension of $\alpha$ is only 3.
 Still, a real advantage of these methods is, of course, when the vector $\alpha$ is highly multi-dimensional since the described methods allow one to compute all the components of the gradient $\frac{\delta \cJ_1}{\delta \alpha}$ by doing the only \textit{one} forward DSMC simulation and \textit{one} backward adjoint DSMC simulation.

 For all the methods we use the same initial condition, anisotropic Gaussian,